TrollskogenMC/commando/README.md

 ```

 ### Arguments
 Most commands will need some arguments to it.
-Expressing arguments in Carbon is both declaritative and easy to write.
+Expressing arguments in Commando is both declaritative and easy to write.

 ```java
 CarbonArgument nameArgument = new CarbonArgument.Builder("myArg").create();